input-output-hk/marlowe-cardano/marlowe-cli/lectures/ReadMe.md

 *   [Running Marlowe Contacts on the Blockchain](04-marlowe-cli-concrete.ipynb)
 *   [Running Marlowe Contracts with the Plutus Application Backend (PAB)](05-marlowe-cli-pab.ipynb)
 *   [Reference for Marlowe CLI Commands](06-marlowe-cli-reference.ipynb)

+The lectures above can be viewed, edited, and run as Jupyter notebooks.
+Execute the command `nix run` from this folder in order to start JupyterLabs.

+Run `make` in this folder to regenerate slides from the Jupyter notebooks.